 - Merchandise for sale

-We had fun taking in the sights and sounds of Antique Archaeology.
+We had fun taking in the sights and sounds inside the American Pickers Nashville store.

 My favorite piece was a tall, thick, wooden door.
 The wood was unfinished and had huge metal pieces on it.
 I was very curious about this humongous door, so I read the tag.
 It was labeled “massive door from Grizzly Adam’s house in California” with a price tag of $1,500.
 Very cool!